PrefectHQ/prefect/docs/getting-started/installation.md

 We recommend installing Prefect using a Python virtual environment manager such as `pipenv`, `conda`, or `virtualenv`/`venv`.

-!!! success "Upgrading from Prefect 1 to Prefect 2"
-    If you're upgrading from Prefect 1 to Prefect 2, we recommend creating a new environment.
-Should you encounter any issues when upgrading, this ensures being able to roll back to a known working state easily.

-!!! warning "Windows and Linux requirements"
+!!! info "Windows and Linux requirements"
     See [Windows installation notes](#windows-installation-notes) and [Linux installation notes](#linux-installation-notes) for details on additional installation requirements and considerations.

 ## Install Prefect